siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 Control plane nodes have enough secret material to generate `apid` server certificates, but worker nodes depend on control plane `trustd` services to generate certificates.
-Worker nodes wait for `kubelet` to join the cluster, then `apid` queries Kubernetes endpoints via control plane endpoint to find `trustd` endpoints, and use `trustd` to issue the certficiate.
+Worker nodes wait for their `kubelet` to join the cluster.
+Then the Talos `apid` queries the Kubernetes endpoints via control plane endpoint to find `trustd` endpoints.
+They then use `trustd` to request and receive their certificate.

-So if `apid` health checks is failing on worker node:
+So if `apid` health checks are failing on worker node:

-* make sure control plane endpoint is healthy
+- make sure control plane endpoint is healthy
-* check that worker node `kubelet` joined the cluster
+- check that worker node `kubelet` joined the cluster